1575: the heroic last stand of the warriors of Fonyód castle

 The fall of the Borderland castle of Fonyód at Lake Balaton, Hungary, and its heroic defenders’ last stand in 1575…

 How fortunate we are that we have some of the names of the 34 Borderland warriors who decided to fight till the last man instead of getting captured and sold like slaves to the Ottomans.
-Let me began this post with their names:
+Let me begin this post with their names:

 Kulcsár Péter (lieutenant)